 While semester three’s focus was on design research methods and design research theory, this semester was largely on operating those methods and theories.
 One of my professors encapsulated the primary goal of the focus on critical thinking this semester in a simple statement…

 “…so you can get your way.”

 That sounded like a pretty good goal to me.
 I mean, who doesn’t like to get their way?
-Through exercises which built up my classmates’ and my understanding of logic and classical rhetoric, readings which exemplified the formation of sound arguments through the development of solid supporting statements and a dozen weeks of running the gauntlet of writing four publishable papers, I became aware, got stronger, and had a significant weakness exposed:
+Through exercises that built up my classmates’ and my understanding of logic and classical rhetoric, readings that exemplified the formation of sound arguments through the development of solid supporting statements, and a dozen weeks of running the gauntlet of writing four publishable papers, I became aware, got stronger, and had a significant weakness exposed: